zundertj/uv-bump/README.md

 ## Howto

 Within your project, ensure that it is clean.
 That is:

 1. your pyproject.toml file has been versioned and contains no working changes
 2. your `uv.lock` file is up to date
 3. your `.venv` is up to date

 For steps 2 & 3, run `uv sync` if you are unsure.

+Proceed by installing the tool and running it:

 ```bash
 uv git+https://github.com/zundertj/uv-bump --dev
 uv-bump
 ```
-uv-bump will run `uv sync`, and update your pyproject.toml file.
+UV-bump will run `uv sync`, and update your pyproject.toml file.
 Review the changes, and if happy, commit.

 UV-bump will respect your currently set version pins and bounds.